Imposter Syndrome

 Imposter syndrome can be overwhelming and distressing.
 It may lead to procrastination, loneliness or burnout.

-I wanted to write an article to highlight this common issue and offer suggestions for how to cope with it.
+I wanted to write an article to highlight this common issue and offer suggestions for coping with it.

 What is Imposter Syndrome?

-It refers to a mistaken belief that your success or relationships have been acquired through chance, a mistake, or by false means.
+It refers to a mistaken belief that your success or relationships were obtained by chance, a mistake, or by false means.
 Despite there being plenty of evidence to the contrary.
 It’s often accompanied by a deep-seated anxiety of being ‘found out.’

 There’s no official diagnosis of Imposter Syndrome despite it being considered a real and very specific form of self-doubt.
 It may be diagnosed as social anxiety, depression or general anxiety disorder.
 However, these don’t fully capture the specific aspects that relate to this issue.

-Imposter syndrome is sometimes referred to as imposter phenomenon and impostorism.
+Imposter syndrome is sometimes referred to as impostor Phenomenon and Impostorism.

 Self-doubt vs Imposter Syndrome